 Celiac disease remains mysterious, even to physicians.
 In this condition the body is unable to tolerate proteins found in gluten, a constituent of wheat, barley and rye grains.

-Although there is a genetic susceptibility, we do not know exactly why so many people react adversely when exposed to gluten.
+Although there is a genetic susceptibility, we do not know exactly why some people react adversely when exposed to gluten.
 The cells lining the small intestine become damaged and cannot absorb nutrients properly.
 This can lead to a range of nutritional deficiencies and unusual symptoms.
-Here is one reader’s story:

 “Several decades ago I had a persistent problem with cracks at the corners of my mouth.
 My dentist prescribed a very expensive topical ointment that temporarily relieved the condition.

 “When the angular cheilitis was brought to my primary doctor’s attention, he said it was caused by a vitamin B deficiency and prescribed prenatal vitamins for me.
 This resolved the problem.
 I was still puzzled, however.
 When I asked my doctor how I could have a vitamin deficiency even though I ate a well-rounded diet and loved fruits and vegetables, he said that some of us do not absorb nutrients as well as others.

 “It turns out that he was right but did not go nearly far enough in trying to uncover the root cause.
 (I also had slight anemia and some other bothersome chronic problems that were related to nutritional deficits.)

 “Twenty years later, I was living in France and being treated for a kidney stone.
 My French doctors, just by chance, found that I had celiac sprue.
 Changing my diet by eliminating gluten almost immediately cleared up the myriad problems I had been wrestling with for so many years.
 My American doctors had been treating me for celiac symptoms for about three decades without ever looking for the cause.